krusve/krusve.github.io/_posts/2023-03-13-thesis-impact-of-QC-on-cryptography.md

 ## 1.2 GOAL

-The goal of the thesis is to investigate the current status of quantum computing, more specifically, its impact on cryptography, with the help of recent research and literature.
+The goal is to investigate the current status of quantum computing, more specifically, its impact on cryptography, with the help of recent research and literature.
 The aim is to clarify the threat <abbr title="Quantum Cryptography">QC</abbr> poses to cryptography, to understand the involved technologies, and to shed light on new developments in the field.
-Throughout the thesis, the following questions are addressed:
+Throughout, the following questions are addressed:

 - What is <abbr title="Quantum Cryptography">QC</abbr>, and how does it fundamentally work?
 - Where does the threat come from, and what solutions are developing?